On the fifth day they reached the mountain, the name of which was Theches. No sooner had the men

 View of the walls of the Upper Town

-Panaghia Chrysokephalos (now Ortahisar Fatih Buyuk Mosque) and the apses of the former church of St. Andrew's (now Nakip Mosque)
+(left) Panaghia Chrysokephalos (now Ortahisar Fatih Buyuk Camii); (right) apses of the former church of St. Andrew's (now Nakip Camii)

 The crowning of a new emperor in Hagia Sophia in Constantinople was a highly complex ceremony, which the emperors of Trebizond tried to emulate.
 The name of the main church of Trebizond means Our Lady by the Golden Head, with a reference to the dome of the church which was covered by gilded metal.
 It is now a mosque, but its design, notwithstanding some changes, leaves no doubts about its former role.
-Again the typical three apses of the Byzantine churches indicate in the current Nakip Mosque, the former St. Andrew's church.
+The typical three apses of the Byzantine churches indicate in the current Nakip Camii, the former church of St. Andrew.

 St. Anne's and the inscription on an ancient relief